 The Trinity is one God existing in three Persons.
 Understand that this is not in any way suggesting three Gods.
 Keep in mind when studying this subject that the word “Trinity” is not found in Scripture.
-This is a term that is used to attempt to describe the triune God—three coexistent, co-eternal Persons who make up God.
+This is a term that is used to attempt to describe the triune God—three coexistent, co-eternal Persons who are God.
 Of real importance is that the concept represented by the word “Trinity” does exist in Scripture.
 The following is what God’s Word says about the Trinity:

 1) There is one God (Deuteronomy 6:4; 1 Corinthians 8:4; Galatians 3:20; 1 Timothy 2:5).

 2) The Trinity consists of three Persons (Genesis 1:1, 26; 3:22; 11:7; Isaiah 6:8, 48:16, 61:1; Matthew 3:16-17, 28:19; 2 Corinthians 13:14).
 In Genesis 1:1, the Hebrew plural noun "Elohim" is used.
 In Genesis 1:26, 3:22, 11:7 and Isaiah 6:8, the plural pronoun for “us” is used.
 The word "Elohim" and the pronoun “us” are plural forms, definitely referring in the Hebrew language to more than two.
 While this is not an explicit argument for the Trinity, it does denote the aspect of plurality in God.
 The Hebrew word for "God," "Elohim," definitely allows for the Trinity.

 In Isaiah 48:16 and 61:1, the Son is speaking while making reference to the Father and the Holy Spirit.
 Compare Isaiah 61:1 to Luke 4:14-19 to see that it is the Son speaking.
 Matthew 3:16-17 describes the event of Jesus' baptism.
 Seen in this passage is God the Holy Spirit descending on God the Son while God the Father proclaims His pleasure in the Son.
 Matthew 28:19 and 2 Corinthians 13:14 are examples of three distinct Persons in the Trinity.